!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 promise.
 No previously published papers should be submitted.
 Note

-that the ESSLLI02 school will be focussed on the three main
+that the ESSLLI02 school will be focused on the three main

 interdisciplinary areas (Logic & Language, Logic & Computation, and